 FYI: We’re finding that wireless systems are fast-becoming the gold standard in the industry.
 Many of today’s best wireless home security systems (like Ring Alarm) can be installed in under 30 minutes with no tools.

-Both of these security systems also work in conjunction with mobile apps.
-More specifically, you can use your smartphone to access both systems, monitor what’s going on, arm and disarm specific pieces of equipment, and check the status of everything.
-We think Ring’s app just edges out ADT’s, but we have to say it’s pretty close.
+Another crucial similarity?
+The heart of both systems is their apps.
+Both company’s apps let you use your smartphone to access your system, monitor what’s going on, arm and disarm specific pieces of equipment, and check the status of everything.

 Ring Wireless Home Security System

-Finally, both ADT and Ring Alarm offer 24/7 monitoring services, but the professional monitoring offered by ADT costs more per month.
+Finally, both ADT and Ring Alarm offer 24/7 monitoring services, though we should note that ADT’s professional monitoring costs a bit more per month.

 If you want to really explore Ring Alarm to see if it’s right for you, we recommend reading our comprehensive Ring Alarm review.
 But if you’re thinking that ADT might be more your speed, then you should definitely visit our ADT hands-on testing and review page here.